 Even though it is not an obvious lesson like in a classroom, regular playing can help you develop these skills.

-2. Gaming can help you learn how to deal with people in real life
+2. Video games can help you learn to deal with people

-When playing an online digital game, you get an opportunity to meet different people from all corners of the world.
+When playing an online digital game, you meet different people from all corners of the world.

-Since we are all different, we should deal with people in a respectful manner.
+Since we are all different, we should deal with people respectfully.

 3. Learn how to exercise your brain and enhance problem-solving skills

 Many people still do not believe that gaming can make someone smarter.

 However , research shows that they relate some parts of the brain to memory, strategic planning, muscle control and spatial navigation.